Hue Jackson Reportedly Fired by Browns After 2-Plus Seasons

 Despite the lack of success, he received another chance to lead the team in 2018.

-"I think we'll see the real Hue Jackson," owner Jimmy Haslam told reporters in July.
+"I think we'll see the real Hue Jackson," Haslam told reporters in July.

-The organization made several improvements to the roster this offseason in adding young players such as quarterback Baker Mayfield and cornerback Denzel Ward, as well as veterans like receiver Jarvis Landry and defensive back Damarious Randall.
+The organization made several improvements to the roster this offseason in adding young players such as Mayfield and cornerback Denzel Ward, as well as veterans like receiver Jarvis Landry and defensive back Damarious Randall.
 Unfortunately, this didn't seem to translate to more success on the field.

 The squad ended its 17-game losing streak with a Week 1 tie against the Steelers, but things didn't get much better from there.